dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 {% include image.html name="me-before-onchain-zaps.jpg" caption="me before on-chain zaps" link="http://ants.sh/p/dergigi.com?q=mood" %}

-But yesterday I broke that promise, [getting into an argument][argument] with Vitor on the topic of ["on-chain zaps"][onchain-zaps-proposal].
+But yesterday[^fn-yd] I broke that promise, [getting into an argument][argument] with Vitor on the topic of ["on-chain zaps"][onchain-zaps-proposal].
 I consider Vitor a friend, and I appreciate that he is pushing the boundary, as he always does.
 However, I think that encouraging users to associate on-chain activity with their online identity is misguided at best, and actively harmful at worst.

 Before I get into the "why it's bad" part of it all I'll try to steelman Vitor's arguments[^fn-gleason] as I understand them.
 In short: